NethServer/ns8-core/core/api-server/README.md

 # api-server
-This component is used to send command from UI to Redis, using the Pub/Sub protocol.
+This component is used to send command from UI to Redis, using HTTP Rest API and Redis Pub/Sub protocol.

 ## Building
 To build the binary just execute